-How To Become a Wedding Photographer in 7 Steps
+How To Become a Wedding Photographer in 8 Steps (Plus Tips)

 What is a wedding photographer?

-A wedding photographer is a professional who takes pictures at wedding celebrations.
-They typically capture images of memorable details throughout the entire wedding day.
-For example, a wedding photographer might photograph the moment when partners first see each other or exchange vows and rings during the ceremony.
-These professionals are in charge of meeting with the engaged couple to plan their photographic strategy.
-Some of their responsibilities include coordinating photo sessions and group photos with the wedding party.
-A wedding photographer documents a marriage celebration through candid photos and composed formal pictures.
+A wedding photographer takes pictures at weddings to document the celebration through candid photos and formal pictures.
+They capture images of memorable details throughout the entire wedding day, such as the moment when partners first see each other or exchange vows and rings during the ceremony.
+They're responsible for meeting with the engaged couple to plan their photographic strategy before the wedding.
+Wedding photographers may also be responsible for coordinating photo sessions and group photos with the wedding party.

 What does a wedding photographer do?